Cas-07/EdSquared_documentation/support.md

 - **Feedback and Suggestions**: We value your feedback!
 Submit your suggestions to help us improve EdSquared by contacting us at [sighted_seminal_07@icloud.com](mailto:sighted_seminal_07@icloud.com).

+## Reporting Violations

+If you encounter any problems or need to report content that violates our Terms of Service, please send an email to [sighted_seminal_07@icloud.com](mailto:sighted_seminal_07@icloud.com) with detailed information, including but not limited to:

+- The content in question
+- The date the content was made
+- The admin code used to onboard students (if a student is reporting an admin)
+- The student's full name (if an admin is reporting a student)

+We will review your report and address your concerns as promptly as possible.

 ## Technical Support

 If you are experiencing technical issues with the app, please try the following troubleshooting steps: